-Main island settlement standing for its traditional architecture, the cobblestoned narrow streets, and the numerous churches and chapels.
+Main island settlement standing out for its traditional architecture, cobblestoned narrow streets, and numerous churches and chapels.

 Skopelos Cruises & Boat Tours

-Traditional deep-fried twisted cheese pie with hand-made phyllo dough.
+The locally called "Tyropita" is a traditional deep-fried twisted (or swirled) cheese pie with hand-made phyllo dough.

 Church of the Virgin Mary (Panagitsa Tower)

-The oldest monastery on the island, founded in 1648, has an exterior that resembles a medieval castle as well as a great view of the sea.
+The oldest monastery on the island, founded in 1648, has an exterior that resembles a medieval castle as well as a great view to the sea.

 St. Riginou Monastery